Arithmeticus/xslt-for-docx/README.md

 Functions are in the [Text Alignment Network (TAN)](http://textalign.net) namespace, `tag:textalign.net,2015:ns`.

+Saxon HE does not support extended functions, such as reading and writing binary files, or getting the contents of an archive.
+One must know how a particular archive is designed to navigate its contents.
+Currently only docx and xslx architecture is supported, but the library could be extended to support other file types.
+You are welcome to extend the stylesheets.

 Opening an archive (`tan:open-archive()`) returns its components as a sequence of XML documents.
 If a component is binary, it will be returned as a text node of the root element in base 64 binary.
 (With Saxon PE and EE, you can open the archive as a map, and keep it that way, if you like; see examples featuring `tan:extract-map($example-archives[1], $example-archive-entries-maps[1])`.)
 Each root element has temporary attributes `@xml:base` pointing to the resolved uri of the archive and `@_archive-path` pointing to the relative place of the component.

 Saving an archive (`tan:save-archive()`) requires as input the archive components as a sequence of XML documents, each with an `@_archive-path` in the root element to indicate where in the archive the component should be placed.
+Currently the saved output is a single archive, with the components of originally nested archives not themselves archived.
+Preserving recursively nested archives may be supported in a future release.

 `tan:extract-map()` is my attempt to instantiate, enhance, and develop the EXPath function `arch:extract-map()`.
 See the stylesheet for more comments.